Riskified/dynamic-environment/README.md

 Some tests should run against a dedicated cluster.
 It is recommended that you'll have a default named _Kind_ cluster for testing.

 A prerequisite for running _Kind_ is a docker service.
-Make sure you have one installed (e.g, _Rancher Desktop_).
+Make sure you have one installed (e.g., _Rancher Desktop_).
 Assuming you followed the instructions above you should have the right version of _Kind_ installed.